-Aylesbury United FC are a non league football club from the town of Aylesbury, which expanded from the 1960's onwards as housing estates were created for it to become an overspill for residents in London.
+Aylesbury United FC is a non league football club from the town of Aylesbury, which expanded from the 1960's onwards, as housing estates were created for it to become an overspill for residents in London.
 The club were formed in 1897 following the merger of Night School FC, Printing Works FC and Aylesbury Town FC.

 After playing in local football United became members of the Spartan League in 1908.
 They remained there, playing their home games at Turnfurlong Lane, until the became founder members of the Delphian League in 1951.
 Three years later 'The Ducks' won the title, but a decade after that the league was disbanded with the club joining the Athenian League.

-In 1976 the club progressed to the Southern League and in 1983 they appointed Trevor Gould as manager, who went on to oversee probably the most successful years in the clubs history.
-A year later a young local called Cliff Hercules made his debut on his way to becoming the clubs greatest player as he racked up 669 appearences and scoring 301 goals.
+In 1976 the club progressed to the Southern League and in 1983 United appointed Trevor Gould as manager, who went on to oversee probably the most successful years in the clubs history.
+A year later a young local called Cliff Hercules made his debut on his way to becoming the clubs greatest player as he racked up 669 appearances and scoring 301 goals.

 The team began a run of reaching the FA Cup Round One.
 The club sold its old home and moved to a new stadium at Buckingham Road.
 Success came in the league as United were promoted to the Premier Division before going on to become crowned Southern League champions at the end of the 1987-88 season, winning promotion to the Football Conference.

 Their achievement was celebrated as a full England side took on The Ducks at Buckingham Road in preparation for Euro 88, running out 7-0 winners in front of a full house of 6,000.
 Round Two of the FA Cup was reached on three occasions, but their Conference spell lasted just one season before they were relegated back to the Isthmian League.